Boiled egg: Hard-boiled eggs

 There are several techniques for hard-boiling an egg.
 One method is to bring water to a boil and cook for ten minutes.
 Another method is to bring the water to a boil, but then remove the pan from the heat and allow eggs to cook in the gradually cooling water.
 Over-cooking eggs will typically result in a thin green iron(II) sulfide coating on the yolk, though the coating has been reported as having little effect on flavor.
 This reaction occurs more rapidly in older eggs as the whites are more alkaline.
 Rinsing or immersing the egg in cold water after boiling is a common method of halting the cooking process to prevent this effect, and in commercial operations the discoloration is removed by immersing peeled eggs in a bath of organic acid after cooking.

 Kuro-tamago, a variety of hard-boiled egg local to Ōwakudani in Kanagawa Prefecture, Japan.
 The eggs are boiled in the mineral-rich water of the valley's hot springs, resulting in the shells turning a characteristic black colour.

 Hard-boiled eggs are commonly sliced, particularly for use in sandwiches.
 For this purpose specialized egg slicers exist, to ease slicing and yield even slices.
 For consistent slice sizes in food service, several eggs may have their yolk and white separated and poured into a cylindrical mold for stepwise hard-boiling, to produce what is known as a "long egg" or an "egg loaf".
 Commercial long eggs are produced in Denmark by its inventor Danæg and in Japan by Kenko Mayonnaise.
 The machine for producing long eggs was first introduced in 1974.
 In addition to being sliced, long eggs can also be used in their entirety in gala pies.

 Haminados, braised eggs slowly cooked overnight, is a traditional Sephardic Jewish dish first documented in medieval Spain and now part of Israeli cuisine, where they are typically served on their own or as part of the Shabbat stew chamin and other dishes.

+In Malay weddings across Malaysia, Singapore and Indonesia, boiled eggs are often decorated and given away to guests as tokens of remembrance symbolizing fertility: they may be given as-is called bunga telur ("egg flowers"), or set in a bed of turmeric-dyed glutinous rice known as pulut pahar.